mongodb/docs/source/advanced-usage.rst

 - "refresh," which triggers a refresh of all charts.

 On the next line, a slider allows you to change the scope of all charts at once.
-Move the sliders on either end of this bar to zoom all of the charts on this page at once.
+Move the sliders on either end of this bar to narrow all of the charts on this page at once.

 Specific Chart Controls
 ~~~~~~~~~~~~~~~~~~~~~~~

-You can also interact with the charts individually.
-Using the mouse
+You may also interact with the charts individually.
+Using the mouse you
-you can:
+can:

 - Click-and-drag to select a portion of the chart to zoom into.